A trust is an estate planning tool that can be used to protect your property from creditors, taxes, and lawsuits.

 To Avoid Lengthy and Probate Processes

 One of the reasons why you should put your house in a trust is because it will significantly reduce the amount of time required to get through probate processes.
-Probate is defined as the process by which the court manages and distributes an individual’s property after his or her death according to his or her last will and testament.
-If you don’t have a will and die without a trust, your heirs and creditors may be stuck in limbo while they wait for the probate court to work through your estate.
+Probate means the court takes charge of managing and distributing someone’s property after that person dies, following the instructions in the last will and testament.
+If you die without a will or a trust, your heirs and creditors wait in limbo while the probate court sorts out your estate.

 That Means You Can Avoid Liens and Foreclosures